 It will be incomplete if we do not mention the various deductions to decide the payroll.
-Some of the standard payroll deductions are payroll taxes and benefit deductions.
-Payroll taxes are deducted from the gross pay of an employee.
+Some of the standard payroll deductions are payroll taxes and benefit deductions, and these taxes are deducted from the gross pay of an employee.
 Each country has its own rule and rate for payroll taxes.

-If you have a global employee base, dealing with global payrolls can be challenging.
+If you have a global employee base, dealing with international payrolls can be challenging.
 However, identifying these challenges early can help you navigate better.
 Some of the common challenges include:

 Finally, companies need to strike the right balance between maintaining a global payroll system with the flexibility of local rules and regulations.
 There is no point in optimizing a global payroll system unless it adheres to the local federal law.

-Here is a list of top five apps to manage payrolls, according to Business.org.
+Here is a list of the top five apps to manage payrolls, according to Business.org.